TheThirdOne/BuildYourOwnLispGitbook/src/parsing.md

   <tr><td>`$`</td><td>The end of input is required.</td></tr>
 </table>

-These are all the regular expression rules we need for now. <a href="http://regex.learncodethehardway.org/">Whole books</a> have been written on learning regular expressions.
+These are all the regular expression rules we need for now.
+[Whole books](http://regex.learncodethehardway.org/) have been written on learning regular expressions.
 For those curious much more information can be found online or from these sources.
 We will be using them in later chapters, so some basic knowledge will be required, but you won't need to master them for now.

 In an `mpc` grammar we write regular expressions by putting them between forward slashes `/`.
 Using the above guide our *Number* rule can be expressed as a regular expression using the string `/-?[0-9]+/`.